Snow Pond Music Festival

 PLEASE NOTE: Need-based financial aid is available.

-Click to learn about Maine Chamber Music Seminar in residence at Snow Pond Financial Aid Procedures
+Click to learn about MCMS Financial Aid Procedures

 Arrival Day: